 About Ye Olde Trail Tavern and it's place in YS history

-The original construction of Ye Olde Trail Tavern is of hand hewn logs in the lower rear portion of the building.
-Built by Elisha and son, William Mills in 1827 as a tavern, Mills Tavern.
+The oldest and original construction of Ye Olde Trail Tavern is of hand hewn logs in the rear portion of the building.
+Built by Elisha and son, William Mills in 1827 as a tavern, the cabin style structure was called Mills Tavern.
 It was the only structure in Yellow Springs on route 68 at that time.

 Yellow Springs, once known as Forrest Village was originally Shawnee land.
 Claimed after the defeat of the Shawnee in the furthest western fought battle of the Revolutionary War, the Battle of Pickaway.
 The battle was fought on the lands of and surrounding what is now, Gen. George Rogers Clark Park near Springfield.
 After the war this part of Ohio became the Virginia Militia District under Gen. George Washington.
 After the war the higher ranked officers were able to buy parcels of land from the Government.
-Gen. Whiteman and Lewis Davis bought a large portion of land (approx. 200 acres) in the Yellow Springs area, of which the Mills family bought many acres that became the plotted and registered in 1853 'Yellow Springs' .
+Gen. Whiteman and Lewis Davis bought a large portion of land in the Yellow Springs area, of which the Mills family bought roughly 200 acres that became the plotted and registered by William Mills in 1853 as 'Yellow Springs' .

 The area now known as Glen Helen began as a resort area, Lewis Davis built the very first tavern and was granted the first liquor licence in the area in 1805.
-It was added on to over the years by various owners as a hotel for visitors and then fell into the hands of William Neff of Cincinnati, a wealthy pork processor.
+It was added on to by Elisha and William Mills who bought it from Davis and added many modern luxuries at that time bringing it up to a resort style destination.
+Elisha sold it to William and later William Mills sold it to William Neff of Cincinnati, a wealthy pork processor.
 He built the small hotel into a summer home for his guests and family eventually building it into a 200+ room palatial resort.
 It was outfitted with a state of the art kitchen, gas lighting, steam heat, six bowling allies, billiard tables, 125 stables with Kentucky horses, a dairy, laundry, orchards, a lake for boating and its own fire department!
-Visitors came from far and wide to take in the healing waters of the Yellow Spring.
+It was advertised to wealthy travelers on the eastern seaboard as a healing 'water cure'.
+Visitors flocked from far and wide to take in the healing waters of the Yellow Spring. (anemia was a common ailment at this time and it is likely that the iron rich waters helped anemic visitors feel more energetic and lively).

-In 1841 Franz Martin Hafner came to the Neff House Summer Resort via Cincinnati.
-He was a baker by trade, having trained in Baltimore (originally from Kell, Baden Germany).
-However, after Mr. Neff brought him to the resort he felt more at home being the gardener and caretaker.
-In 1843 Franz married Mary Ann Shrouf, a Yellow Springs native.
-In 1847 the Hafners bought lot number 19 with the log tavern still left on it, as well as lots 17,18, 20,21,30,31,& 32.
-Lots 17 & 18 are now Nipper's Corner and King's Yard.
+August 19th 1843 Franz married Mary Ann Sroufe, , a Yellow Springs native.
+In 1847 the Hafners bought lot number 19 with the log tavern still left on it from William Mills, as well as lots 17,18, 20,21,30,31,& 32.
+Lots 17 & 18 are now Nipper's Corner and King's Yard-he built the building on lot 18 that now houses Bonadies Glass and Jennifer's touch jewelry, at the time it was known as 'The Hafner business building and was quite noteworthy.
 Lot 21 is now Tom's market which he sold in the 1860's to pay for a doctor's bill.
-Lot 20 is known as the King house that houses Asanda and Wildflower.
+Lot 20 is known as the King house that Franz later built as their family home which now hosts stores Asanda and Wildflower.
 Lots 31 & 32 are the parking lots behind the King's yard and 30 is now a private home.
-In 1847 after Hafner purchased the lot, he began moving the home he and Mary Ann had lived in on the Neff property.
-After building a limestone block cellar foundation they moved the home to meet the log tavern from the east/front of the building.
-After they situated the two buildings together, they cut through, which is why the odd step down to go to the back area and the odd stairs to go up to the old bathrooms.
+In 1847 after Hafner purchased lot 19, he began moving the home he and Mary Ann had lived in on the Neff property, likely as was common at that time by oxen and logs.
+After building a limestone rock cellar foundation they moved the home to meet the log tavern from the east/front of the building.
+After they situated the two buildings together, they cut through, which is why the awkward step down to go to the original cabin and the odd stairs to go up to the old bathrooms.